The U.S. dollar reached 635 Cuban pesos (CUP) this Wednesday in the informal market of the island, five pesos more than the previous day.

 Since the end of May, when the dollar was priced at 580 CUP, the U.S. currency has risen 55 pesos in just ten days of June, an increase of 9.5% that exceeds the projections of the Currency and Finance Observatory of elTOQUE (OMFi), which estimated a central scenario of 620 CUP and a maximum of 650 CUP for the end of the month.

-The climb has been virtually daily: the dollar went from 585 CUP on June 1 to 595 CUP the next day, crossed the historic barrier of 600 CUP on June 3, and has not stopped since then: 610, 615, 620, 625, 630, and now 635 CUP.
+The increase has been nearly daily: the dollar rose from 585 CUP on June 1 to 595 CUP the next day, crossed the historic barrier of 600 CUP on June 3, and has not stopped since then: 610, 615, 620, 625, 630, and now 635 CUP.

-The gap between the informal market and the official rate of the Central Bank of Cuba (BCC) is increasingly vast: while the informal dollar hovers around 635 CUP, the official rate was between 538 and 541 CUP, a difference of nearly 100 pesos that creates additional distortions in access to goods and services.
+The gap between the informal market and the official rate of the Central Bank of Cuba (BCC) is increasingly vast: while the informal dollar hovers around 635 CUP, the official rate ranged between 538 and 541 CUP, a difference of nearly 100 pesos that creates additional distortions in access to goods and services.

 The impact on the Cuban population is devastating.